Moment Zero

 3. Priority Filtering (Ingredient Use)

 What gets weighted or excluded before conscious analysis begins.
-Emotional state ranks inputs automatically — this is how the body always works, not just under pressure.
+Emotional state ranks inputs automatically—this is how the body always works, not just under pressure.
 Filtering happens before it feels like a decision is being made.
-Emotion doesn't distort the filter — it is the filter.
+Emotion doesn't distort the filter—it is the filter.

 4. Signal Precision (Flavor Discrimination)

 How precisely the brain can name what it's sensing.
 A chef with a trained palate distinguishes bitter from astringent.
 A brain with richer emotional concepts sends sharper signals.
-Precision isn't about intensity — it's about discrimination.
+Precision isn't about intensity—it's about discrimination.

 5. Processing Capacity (Available Equipment)

 How much complexity the body can sustain.
 Capacity is not motivation or skill.
-Under overload, the brain simplifies — and expertise degrades before leaders notice it happening.
+Under overload, the brain simplifies—and expertise degrades before leaders notice it happening.

 Each pillar is a place where Moment Zero can occur: where the brain stabilizes a prediction and certainty hardens before information is complete.
-The cooking metaphor isn’t decoration — it’s a practical translation of biological processes into language leaders can actually use in real time.
+The cooking metaphor isn’t decoration—it’s a practical translation of biological processes into language leaders can actually use in real time.

 Ways to Engage

-Every engagement is designed for working leaders — not academic exploration.
-Each one installs visibility into decision formation that changes how your team operates, starting immediately.
+Each one provides visibility into decision-making that changes how your team operates, starting immediately.

 The Introduction